Thursday, October 4, 2012

 Ful Medamas ( an Egyptian Fava Bean dish) is a simple vegan recipe that packs a lot of taste and nutritional powerMy husband, who grew up eating " ful" ( pronounced fool), says that when he was a kid, he always felt strong and healthy after eating a bowl of "ful".
 It's not surprising since fava beans are a very rich source if iron, fiber and other healthy minerals.

 It may look and sound a little strange, but I assure you that ethnic food has been the cornerstone of healthy civilizations for centuries.
-Fava beans is thought to date back to the Pharoes!
+Fava beans are thought to date back to the Pharoes!

 Ful Medamas is popular in many Middle Eastern countries It is sold on the streets of Cairo similarly to the way we sell hot dogs on the streets of New York.

 However, it didn't take long before I was sold on this new bean ( for me) and was digging in with everyone else.
 When I say digging in , I mean that literally.
-Everyone in our family eats their" ful" with some warm pita bread and literally just digs in.( no utensils) I eat my ful on a plate or with romaine lettuce leaves.
-It's sort of like refried beans that haven't been fried.
-I must tell you that "ful" is filling no matter how you eat it !!
+Everyone in our family eats their" ful" with some warm pita bread and literally just digs in.

 My husband's family traditionally eats their ful with a stalk of scallion in their hand .The cooked fava beans are mashed with olive oil and lemon juice and some salt ( eat this dish while the beans are hot)Each person gets a scallion stalk, takes a bite of scallion, and then takes a bite of ful and then a bite of bread.